 Yes, all applicants will be notified via email.

-Approximately 10 artists per quarter throughout 2021 will be selected for the Artist Development Fund.
+Approximately 10 artists per quarter will be selected for the Artist Development Fund.
 Applying artists may submit a single application indicating interest in a single creative brief topic, or in multiple topics.
 Artists may submit up to one project idea per topic.
 We strongly encourage only one application per artist, even if indicating interest in multiple topic proposals.

 The Adobe Stock Advocates team will confirm via email when applications are received.
 Similar to the Adobe Creative Residency program, the review period for applicants may vary.
 Applicants may remain “under consideration” for up to one year.